rust-lang/unsafe-code-guidelines/wip/value-domain.md

 The purpose of this document is to describe what the set of *all possible values* is in Rust.
 This is an important definition: one key element of a Rust specification will be to define the [representation relation][representation] of every type.
-This relation relates values with lists of bytes, so before we can even start specifying the relation we have to specify the involved domains.
+This relation relates values with lists of bytes: it says, for a given value and list of bytes, if that value is represented by that list.
+However, before we can even start specifying the relation, we have to specify the involved domains.
 `Byte` is defined as part of [the memory interface][memory-interface]; this document is about defining `Value`.

 [representation]: https://github.com/rust-lang/unsafe-code-guidelines/blob/master/reference/src/glossary.md#representation